-Figure 10-2 illustrates a typical piping system.
-The Water Heater Plumbing Schematic does not illustrate all of the required concepts and components required to have a proper installation.
-Concepts not shown include: prevention of thermal-siphoning (i.e. heat traps), isolation valves, drain and purge valves, etc. It is the responsibility of the installing contractor and system designer to consider all aspects of a proper system design including compliance with local codes.
-Contractor modifications to these instructions may be required, based upon existing piping and system design.
+Figures 10-2 and 10-3 illustrate typical piping systems.
+These piping schematics do not illustrate all of the required concepts and components required to have a proper installation.
+Concepts not shown include: prevention of thermal-siphoning (heat traps), isolation valves, drain and purge valves, etc. It is the responsibility of the installing contractor and system designer to determine which system best meets the need of the installation and to consider all aspects of a proper system design. modifications to these instructions may be required, based upon existing piping and system design.